gwochy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 echo "Best School" >> file-name # this puts the words in quotes in the file given

 escaping special characters # my goodness

+echo ls -la > file-name # this overwrites and creates a file-name